dpengineering/dpea-odrive/docs/examples/connect.md

 dump_errors(od)
 ```
+The `ax = ODriveAxis(od.axis0)` line is used to refer to one of the two motors on our board.
+Each ODrive board can
+control up to two motors.
+Take a look at the example below to see how you can connect to a 3-axis setup.

 ## Connecting to Multiple ODrives
-The `serial_number` for each board can be found using `odrivetool`.
-The serial number will be in the blue text that
+The `serial_number` for each board can be found by running `odrivetool` or calling `find_odrive()`.
+The serial number
-says, `Connected to <serial_number> as odrv0`.
+will be noted in the text that says, `Connected to <serial_number> as odrv0`.
+This text will be blue in`odrivetool` or
+will be printed during the call to `find_odrive()`.
 Have one ODrive plugged in at a time to isolate each serial number.
 ```python
 from odrive_helpers import *